qbic-pipelines/pipeline-docs/docs/markdown/clusters/running_jobs.md

 ### Loading singularity modules

-We currently load Singularity as a module on both BinAC and CFC to make sure that all paths are set accordingly and load required configuration parameters tailored for the respective system.
-Please do use *only* these Singularity versions and *NOT* any other (custom) singularity versions out there.
+We currently load Singularity as a module on both BinAC and CFC to make sure that all paths are set accordingly, and the required configuration parameters tailored for the respective system are loaded.
+Please do use *only* these Singularity versions and *NOT* any other (custom) singularity version out there.
 These singularity modules will already load the required java module so you don't need to take care of that.